-RCMP's policing of anti-pipeline protesters found reasonable, but watchdog sees gaps in surveillance policies | CBC News
+Watchdog finds RCMP's policing of anti-pipeline protesters reasonable — but sees gaps in surveillance policies | CBC News

 RCMP needs clearer policies on data retention: CRCC

-While the force was largely cleared of wrongdoing, the CRCC flagged multiple concerns with force's intelligence and surveillance policies and recommended explicit guidelines.
+While the force was largely cleared of wrongdoing, the CRCC flagged multiple concerns with force's intelligence and surveillance policies and recommended explicit guidelines — most of which the RCMP has agreed to implement.

-For starters, it found the RCMP lacks a clear policy with respect to video-recording public order events such as demonstrations and protests.
+For starters, it found the RCMP lacks a clear policy on video-recording public order events such as demonstrations and protests.

-The review agency also renewed its call for better rules around the collection and retention of information when there are no criminal ties.
+The review agency also renewed its call for better rules on the collection and retention of information where there are no criminal ties.

 Canadians have the right to expect that the police will not retain their personal information simply for engaging in peaceful protest.- CRCC report